asvyazhin/CSS-guideline/README.md

-# Rules and principles for the development of scalable CSS
+# Rules and principles of scalable CSS

 ## Necessity to comply with agreements